-Due to the competitive nature of clinical placement and to ensure appropriate and adequate clinical experiences, clinical sessions may be held on weekdays, mornings or evenings and weekends.
+Due to the competitive nature of clinical placement and to ensure appropriate and adequate clinical experiences, clinical sessions may be held on weekdays, mornings, evenings or nights and weekends.
 Clinical assignments are based on clinical agency availability as determined by the agency.
-Clinical sessions are held in Virginia, Maryland, and
+Clinical sessions are held in Virginia and Washington D.C.

-Washington D.C.
 Student must be flexible regarding clinical schedule.